slateci/slateci.github.io/_posts/2020-10-20-jupyterlab-and-osg-condor-pool.md

 To check the status of your jobs, you can use the `condor_q` command as shown in the `Checking Job Status` section below.

-## Submitting your Jobs from a Python Notebook
+## From a Jupyter notebook

-If you prefer to use python to submit your jobs to the pool, you can do that using HTCondor Python Bindings as follows:
+If you prefer to use a notebook to submit your jobs to the pool, you can do that using HTCondor Python Bindings as follows:

 - Create the `short_transfer.sh` and `input.txt` files and the `log` directory, as shown above.
 Then, open a new Python notebook, and import the below two modules:
 <img src="/img/posts/jupyter-osg-pb-i.png">